For a more granular look at the data, please head over to

 Region IV includes Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
 In 2013, FEMA gave a $2.1 million grant to Florida for flooding as part of the Severe Repetitive Loss Grant Program.
 FEMA's Hazard Mitigation Assistance grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
 The Severe Repetitive Loss Grant Program provides funding to reduce or eliminate the long-term risk of flood damage to severe repetitive loss structures insured under the National Flood Insurance Program.

 OpenFEMA shares data in order to support the ability for the U.S. to prepare for, protect against, respond to, recover from, and mitigate hazards.
-Data exclude grants related to weapons of mass destruction or terrorism.
+Data reflected here exclude grants related to weapons of mass destruction terrorism.
 FEMA and the Federal Government cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency’s website.
 Numbers may not add up due to rounding.